 During this project the mobile lab will travel across Estonia and visit different schools.

-The Mobile Bioclass is Tartu University's joint project with biotechnology company Thermo Fisher Scientific Baltics.
-In 2011 the first mobile class started in Lithuania, the project later expanded to other Baltic States and is by today active in Lithuania and Estonia.
+The Mobile bioclass is Tartu University's joint project with biotechnology company Thermo Fisher Scientific.
+In 2011 the first mobile class started in Lithuania, the project later expanded to other Baltic States.

 Several people throughout the years have coordinated the project.